mittalayush/Cmpe-272-ConfRate/README.md

 Cmpe-272-ConfRate
 #ConfRate would give users the rating of the conferences trending at that point of time based on twitter sentiment analysis.
+#please use this file for the project currently deployed on amazon aws :
+Cmpe-272-ConfRate / Confie / SntAnalysis

 #Steps to successfully install twython on linux: